As Israeli Prime Minister Menachem Begin in Lawrence Wright's CAMP DAVID, Alley Theatre 2020

 “This transfixingly acted production… leaves you with a case of happy jitters that may keep you up hours past bedtime.
 It's the performers, who also include Jordan Lage as an impatient police detective, who keep "Glengarry" spinning so convincingly.
 The danger in performing Mamet these days is that he has become so widely known, so endlessly imitated.
 It takes a careful, skillful ensemble to render his characters without making them sound like jacked-up dirty robots.
 Making them sound spontaneous requires something like brilliance.
 Which is indeed what is achieved by the protean Mr. Mantello and the actors playing Mr. Mamet's band of backstabbers. ~ Ben Brantley, New Yok Times

 One of the best ensemble performances you can find anywhere… when the seven actors in ‘Glengarry Glen Ross’ take their final curtain call on Sunday afternoon, Broadway will be losing a big bright light.

 A cop, Jordan Lage, is interviewing each salesman behind a closed door.
 It's like a mad tennis match, with the dialogue volleying among seven players, some leaving and then re-entering the game.
 As the cast lobs its lines, watch Mr. Lage and Mr. Schreiber joust for power… it’s not to be missed.” ~ Andrea Stevens, New York Times.

-Drama Desk Award, Outstanding Ensemble
+Winner, Drama Desk Award for Outstanding Ensemble

 “…a top-notch cast that brings Aiello's finely written story to life… These talented thespians are so authentic in their roles, you will think you are watching the scenes unfold in real time.” ~ Broadway World